Royce-Coolidge/tournament-app/README.md

 - Ramda
 - Bootstrap

+### The MVP

+The MVP was to create pairings for a table tennis tournament from a list of user-inputted names.

+I knew i therefore needed.

+1. An input field
+2. An "add" button - with funtion to create player object to an array
+3. A map funtion to iterate over an array
+4. A shared property in the player object in order to match players into pairings.

 ## Steps I took

 1. Firstly, I mapped out the components i wanted to create.
 They were: